-The Commission shall provide for a clearinghouse to share the name of and verification status of eligible suppliers under the Commission's Supplier Diversity Program..
+The Commission shall provide for a clearinghouse to share the name of and verification status of eligible suppliers under the Commission's Supplier Diversity Program.

-- 3.1.
-The Commission may establish and operate such a clearinghouse internally or authorize, by decision or resolution, a utility-formed entity or arrangement to fund the operation of such a clearinghouse.
+(1) The Commission may establish and operate such a clearinghouse internally or authorize, by decision or resolution, a utility-formed entity or arrangement to fund the operation of such a clearinghouse.
 In authorizing a utility-formed entity or arrangement, the Commission will specify sufficient terms and conditions to specify how verifications and audits shall be performed and to ascertain and ensure that the Clearinghouse is operated in accordance with this General Order, Pub.
 Util.
-Code §§ 8281-8286, and other applicable legal requirements. - 3.2.
-The purpose of the Clearinghouse shall be to audit and verify the status of business enterprises as eligible suppliers under the Commission's Supplier Diversity Program, and to establish and maintain a database of eligible suppliers that is accessible to the Commission, utilities, and other covered entities. - 3.3.
-The Clearinghouse auditing and verification program of suppliers shall preclude the need for a utility or other entity to audit and verify whether a business enterprise is an eligible supplier under the Commission's Supplier Diversity Program. - 3.4.
-The Clearinghouse shall distribute renewal verification forms to the eligible suppliers that are already verified at least once every three years.
-If the eligible supplier does not complete and return the renewal within a reasonable time, the Clearinghouse shall notify the eligible supplier that the eligible supplier will not be listed as an eligible supplier in the shared database until the renewal is completed and approved. - 3.5.
-The Clearinghouse shall post on its website a calendar of procurement- related information sharing and educational events and activities scheduled by utilities and other covered entities in furtherance of legislative policy and this General Order and may post additional information regarding procurement and/or educational opportunities. - 3.6.
-In addition to the Clearinghouse, the Commission may approve of third-party agencies to perform verifications of applicants.
-The Clearinghouse is authorized to accept certifications by approved third-party agencies, as appropriate, and to develop and implement a streamlined comparable agency verification process for any applicant that already has a certification through an approved third-party agency.2 After the Commission has approved of a third-party agency(, applicants may choose between the option of (1) going directly to the Clearinghouse for verification or (2) through an approved third-party agency, followed by a streamlined verification process with the Clearinghouse.
+Code § 366.2, §§ 8281-8286, and other applicable legal requirements.

+(2) The purpose of the Clearinghouse shall be to audit and verify the status of business enterprises as eligible suppliers under the Commission's Supplier Diversity Program and to establish and maintain a database of eligible suppliers that is accessible to the Commission, utilities, and other covered entities.

+(3) The Clearinghouse auditing and verification program of suppliers shall preclude the need for a utility or other covered entity to audit and verify whether a business enterprise is an eligible supplier under the Commission's Supplier Diversity Program.

+(4) The Clearinghouse shall distribute renewal verification forms to the eligible suppliers that are already verified at least once every three years.
+If the eligible supplier does not complete and return the renewal within a reasonable time, the Clearinghouse shall notify the eligible supplier that the eligible supplier will not be listed as an eligible supplier in the shared database until the renewal is completed and approved.

+(5) The Clearinghouse shall post on its website a calendar of procurement-related information sharing and educational events and activities scheduled by utilities and other covered entities in furtherance of legislative policy and this General Order and may post additional information regarding procurement and/or educational opportunities.

+(6) In addition to the Clearinghouse, the Commission may approve of third-party agencies to perform verifications of applicants.
+The Clearinghouse is authorized to accept certifications by approved third-party agencies, as appropriate, and to develop and implement a streamlined comparable agency verification process for any applicant that already has a certification through an approved third-party agency.
+For purposes of LGBT certification, the Clearinghouse shall establish a streamlined method of certification of entities already certified by a national organization.
+For purposes of certification of entities owned/controlled by persons with disabilities, the Clearinghouse shall establish a streamlined method of certification for entities already certified by the California Department of General Services or Disability:IN.
+After the Commission has approved of a third-party agency, applicants may choose between the option of (1) going directly to the Clearinghouse for verification or (2) going through an approved third-party agency.
 If an applicant already has a certification through an approved third-party agency, the applicant is encouraged to apply to the Clearinghouse through the streamlined verification process.